CedricBeaulac/FAE/README.md

 - The folder **Simulation** that stores the simulation data sets applied in the *Simulation* section of the manuscript, where `sim_s2_data.txt` contains observations/time/label information scenario 1.1 and `sim_s1_data.txt` contains observations/time/label information for Scenario 1.2, 2.1 & 2.2.

 ### The folder **Code** consists of
-- `AE_irregular.py`: code for implementing the conventional autoencoders (AE) with irregularly spaced functional datq
+- `AE_irregular.py`: code for implementing the conventional autoencoders (AE) with irregularly spaced functional data.
-- `AE_regular.py`: code for implementing the conventional autoencoders (AE) with regularly spaced functional data
+- `AE_regular.py`: code for implementing the conventional autoencoders (AE) with regularly spaced functional data.
-- `DataGenerator_NN.py`: the data generator for simulation data sets
+- `DataGenerator_NN.py`: the data generator for simulation data sets.
-- `FAE_irregular.py`: code for implementing the proposed functional autoencoders (FAE) with irregularly spaced functional data
+- `FAE_irregular.py`: code for implementing the proposed functional autoencoders (FAE) with irregularly spaced functional data.
-- `FAE_regular.py`: code for implementing the proposed functional autoencoders (FAE) with regularly spaced functional data
+- `FAE_regular.py`: code for implementing the proposed functional autoencoders (FAE) with regularly spaced functional data.
-- `FPCA.py`: code for implementing the functional principal component analysis (FPCA) with regularly spaced functional data
+- `FPCA.py`: code for implementing the functional principal component analysis (FPCA) with regularly spaced functional data.
-- `Functions.py`: the self-defined functions used for running the existing and proposed methods implemented
+- `Functions.py`: the self-defined functions used for running the existing and proposed methods implemented.
-- `Plotting.py`: code for creating the plots displayed in the manuscript
+- `Plotting.py`: code for creating the plots displayed in the manuscript.
-- `Read_ElNino_Data.py`: code for importing and pre-processing the El Nino data sets in the manuscript
+- `Read_ElNino_Data.py`: code for importing and pre-processing the El Nino data sets in the manuscript.
-- `Read_Sim_Data.py`: code for importing and pre-processing the simulation data sets in the manuscript
+- `Read_Sim_Data.py`: code for importing and pre-processing the simulation data sets in the manuscript.